 Pros of Dedicated Hosting

-Other advantages of dedicated hosting include:
+Other advantages of this type of hosting service include:

 - Enhanced performance and security